Some Results on Causal Modalities in General Spacetimes: Introduction

 Similarly, with the causal relations defined, as well as their variations~(Section~\ref{sec:spacetime:causalstruct}), it is possible to identify behaviours of the spacetime based on their mathematical properties.
 For example, the existence of time travel (closed/looping causal curves) may be prohibited by assuming that $\caus$ is a \emph{partial order}.
 Thus we can single out spacetimes with physically desirable properties.
 The \emph{causal ladder} is a well-studied hierarchy of such properties of the causal structure of spacetimes, one of the cornerstones of mathematical relativity theory~\cite{Minguzzi08}.

 In this work we approach the problem of identifying well-behaved spacetimes by taking a logical perspective.
 This way physically desirable properties are related to logical formula or rules.
 There is a broad body of literature on logics of time and computation~\cite{goldblatt1992LogicsTimeComputation}, with amongst the most well-known being temporal logic~\cite{DemriGorankoLange2016, GabbayHodkinsonReynolds1994}.
-Here, as a first step, we consider one of the simplest temporal logics: \emph{modal logic}~\cite{BoxesAndDiamonds,Blackburn2001}.
+Here, we consider the interactions between the frames of spacetimes and \emph{modal logic}~\cite{BoxesAndDiamonds,Blackburn2001}.

 There has been some research into the modal logic of \emph{Minkowski space}, the spacetime of special relativity (Example~\ref{example:minkowski space}).
 One of the early works is by Goldblatt~\cite{Goldblatt1980}, who showed that the modal logic of any $1+n$-dimensional Minkowski spacetime with the causal relation~$\caus$ is~$\mathbf{S4.2}$.
 Shehtman~\cite{Shehtman1983} also observed similar results around that time for various~$\mathbf{S4}$ logics.
-Shapirovsky and Shehtman~\cite{Shapirovsky2002} showed that the chronological relation $\chron$, again for any $1+n$-dimensional Minkowski spacetime, is given by the modal logic $\mathbf{OI.2}$, which is a subset of $\mathbf{S4.2}$.
+Shapirovsky and Shehtman~\cite{Shapirovsky2002} showed that the chronological relation $\chron$, again for any $1+n$-dimensional Minkowski spacetime, is given by the modal logic $\mathbf{OI.2}$, which is a sublogic of $\mathbf{S4.2}$.
 Recent works, such as \cite{Hirsch2018, Hirsch2022}, have been investigating the temporal modal logic, using both past and future modalities, of the strict variant of the causal relation (what is referred to as the \emph{after} relation; see Section~\ref{sec:spacetime:causalstruct}).
 However, it has only been shown in two-dimensional Minkowski spacetime that the temporal logic of the after relation is decidable \cite{Hirsch2018}.
-It is still unknown what the actual modal/temporal logic of the after relation is, although previous works have noted it has unique properties~\cite{Goldblatt1980, Shapirovsky2005}.
+Whilst the frames of Minkowski spacetime with the chronological and causal relation are complete with respect to their logics, it is unknown what the modal logic of Minkowski spacetime with the after relation is and whether it is complete, although previous works have noted it has distinct properties~\cite{Goldblatt1980, Shapirovsky2005}.